What is Fascism? Italian election won by far-right leader Giorgia Meloni who denies fascist claims

 What is Fascism?
-Italian election won by Giorgia Meloni, Italy’s latest far-right leader who denies fascist claims
+Italian election won by Giorgia Meloni, Italy’s reportedly far-right leader who denies fascist claims

 Giorgia Meloni is the head of the right-wing FdI party who have the slogan “Italy and Italian people first!”